remixz/publish-release/README.md

   --skipDuplicatedAssets          Pass this flag if you don't want the plugin to replace assets with the same
                                   name.
 False by default.

+  --skipIfPublished               Pass this flag if you don't want a new release to be created if a release with
+                                  the same tag has already been published (is not a draft).
+False by default.

   --editRelease                   Pass this flag if you want to edit release name, notes, type and target_commitish.
                                   It will need reuseRelease or/and reuseDraftOnly true to edit the release.